 With more and more bamboo sheets with ‘green’ or ‘eco-friendly’ claims and labels it can be overwhelming to know what to look out for when buying bamboo sheets for the first time.
 We created this simple guide to help you decode the labels and choose the best bamboo sheets for you.
 Spoiler: not all bamboo sheets are created equally.
 Read on if you’d like to learn more about the different bamboo fabrics on the market.

-As a plant-based fiber, viscose is not inherently toxic or polluting.
-However, the concern with bamboo rayon is in the chemically-intensive processes that have harmful impacts on the environment, workers, and local communities.
+Sounds great, but there’s a dirty side to the bamboo rayon/viscose production process.
+Bamboo rayon requires chemically-intensive processes that have harmful impacts on the environment, workers, and local communities.
 Fabricated in countries where environmental regulations are loose or non-existent, a common solvent used in the production is carbon disulfide.
 This toxic chemical has been linked to widespread severe and often lethal illness among factory workers, and can cause reproductive harm and damage to the nervous system.
 Moreover, the recovery of this solvent in most viscose factories is around 50%, which means that the other half goes into the environment–contaminating waterways and endangering aquatic life.
 With all the negative impacts, it’s no wonder that carbon-disulfide-based viscose manufacturing is no longer permitted in the U.S.

-Out of all the bamboo fabrics, bamboo viscose/rayon would generally be considered the worst-one.
+Out of all the bamboo fabrics, bamboo viscose/rayon is generally considered the most toxic and polluting.
 If you decide to go for bamboo rayon sheets, look for manufacturers with strict effluent treatment protocols and bamboo rayon treated without chlorine-containing bleach and zinc sulphate.

-3. 100% Bamboo Lyocell (CleanBamboo™): ettitude is the first and only company to make 100% organic Bamboo Lyocell, or what we call CleanBamboo.
-It is one of the most sustainable and innovative textile materials of the 21st century.
+3. 100% Bamboo Lyocell (CleanBamboo™): ettitude is the first and only company to make CleanBamboo, one of the most sustainable and innovative textile materials of the 21st century.
 In the lyocell process, raw bamboo pulp is dissolved using a non-toxic solvent, producing non-hazardous effluent.
-The fiber is created using a closed-loop system that recycles 98% of the water used during fabrication.
+The fiber is created using a closed-loop system that recycles 98% of the water.
 The result is a first-of-it’s-kind bamboo lyocell fabric that is stronger and softer than bamboo rayon, free from harmful chemicals and requires less energy and water to produce.

 5. Bamboo Cotton Blend: Bamboo can be blended—the most common blends are 60% bamboo rayon, 40% cotton or 70% bamboo rayon, 30% cotton.
 Blending makes the fabric slightly stronger than 100% pure bamboo.
-However, while stronger, the softness of the material is compromised.
-If a cotton component is added, a bamboo blend becomes a less sustainable choice for your bedding.
+But while stronger, the softness of the material is compromised.
+And if a cotton component is added, a bamboo blend becomes a less sustainable choice for your bedding.
 The cotton production industry is labor intensive and involves a lot of chemicals and waste of fresh water.
 Learn more about how bamboo stacks up to cotton in our Impact Report.

 We know how important it is to find the perfect sheets.
 So, here are our top tips to consider when choosing bamboo bedding: